qudo-lucas/xcr/packages/xcr-core/README.md

     which should be an array of components created by the service.
     Note: this will only loop over the top level of current components.
-    If one of our top level views has child states, we will need another Components component in those child component.
+    If one of our top level views has child states, we will need another Components component in those child components.
 See below.-->
 	<Components components={$components} />
 </div>